cynolycus/cynolycus.github.io/about.md

 ---
 layout: page
 title: About
-description: Benjamin Sochor is a software engineer working in the healthcare industry, with expertise in SQL, C#, and ASP.NET Core.
+description: I'm a software engineer working in the healthcare industry, with expertise in ASP.NET Core, C#, and SQL.
 This site is a collection of lessons learned.
 ---

 ## The Site